nhn/tui.editor/apps/editor/docs/viewer.md

 Find out more options [here](https://nhn.github.io/tui.editor/latest/ToastUIEditorViewer).

-## Another Way to Create the Viewer
+## Another Way to Create Viewer

-Be careful not to load both the editor and the viewer at the same time because the editor already contains the viewer function, you can initialize with `Editor.factory()` of the editor and set the `viewer` option to value `true` in order to make the the viewer.
+Be careful not to load both an editor and a viewer at the same time because an editor already contains a viewer function, you can initialize with `Editor.factory()` of an editor and set the `viewer` option to value `true` in order to make the a viewer.
 You can also call `getHtml()` to render the HTML.

 ```js
 import Editor from '@toast-ui/editor';